OpenUpSA/municipal-data/README.md

 - Some of the files had amounts ending .00 so to check that simply rounding was ok, I ran `grep -v  '\.00' *|egrep  -v "(capital|cflow|grants|rm_)"` - the excluded files didn't have .00 endings.

+## 2017q4

+- cflow monthly amounts doubled from previous snapshots where they occurred.
+It turned out this was due to an issue in the query used to generate the snapshot and a new cflow snapshot was supplied.
 # License

 MIT License